ssrando/ssrando/hints/distributions/README.md

 ### Distribution Data
 - order: defines what order hints should have their fixed quantities generated.
 Types with the same order will be resolved in the order they are listed in the distribution
 - weight: The relative chance that this hint type is randomly selected to be placed
 - fixed: Generates the specified number of hints prior to randomly selecting additional hints by weight.
-Note that this **does not** guarantee that all these hints will be placed dpeending on the rest of the distribution
+Note that this **does not** guarantee that all these hints will be placed depending on the rest of the distribution
 - copies: Generates the specified number of copies of the hint everytime a hint of this type is generated (both randomly and fixed).
 Note that this **does not** guarantee that all copies will be placed, but they will all be generated before the next hint is generated.